theodoremoreland/mui-x-data-grid-bug-demo/README.md

 This bug was actually discovered and reported by another person prior, but the thread was closed temporarily: https://github.com/mui/mui-x/issues/13301

+I deployed an example where you can reproduce the bug here: https://theodoremoreland.github.io/mui-x-data-grid-bug-demo/ The code can be found here: https://github.com/theodoremoreland/mui-x-data-grid-bug-demo/tree/updated-package-versions

 ### How to recreate

+The conditions to reproduce the bug are very conditional, if not inconsistent.
+For example, from what I can tell:

+- Chrome and Firefox experience different behavior and even display different error messages
+- Interacting with the virtual scroll bar via scroll wheel as opposed to mouse click+drag has different effects
+- Moving the virtual scroll bar to the absolute bottom of the available space is often required to reproduce bug
+- The UI will display the error if running on local, but it will only appear in the dev console if running via deployment build
+- The syntax used to render React's root DOM node makes a difference given "react": "^18.3.1", "react-dom": "^18.3.1", and "react-scripts": "5.0.1"

 #### Use case 1